 However, the browser never managed to live up to its exceptions and failed to take off.
 While it did a good job replacing the traditional Internet Explorer, it couldn’t match up to the likes of Chrome, Firefox, Opera, and other such browsers.

-Similarly, the October 2020 and April 2021 updates have brought a lot of performance issues to light.
+Similarly, the latest updates have brought a lot of performance issues to light.
 At the same time, the Edge browser sports numerous features, many of which have caused hindrances to the overall smooth performance of Microsoft Edge.

 For example, several users have reported high CPU usage in Windows 11 after using the Edge browser at a stretch.
 Similarly, many others have said that the Edge browser takes longer than usual to load up and even longer than that to yield results.

 The majority of these bad reputation and performance issues are directly linked with poor configuration and coding of the browser engine.
 Therefore, in this article, we will discuss about how to stop Microsoft Edge High CPU usage in Windows 11.
 If you are facing high CPU usage in Windows 11 not because of Microsoft Edge but in general then check this article to fix it.

 What Causes Microsoft Edge High CPU Usage in Windows 11

 There is no single cause that is causing this problem to arise in Windows 11.
 However, some of the common reasons for Windows 11 Microsoft Edge high CPU usage are as follows

 - Too Many Applications Running In The Background

 How To Check CPU Usage In Windows 11?

 Before moving on towards fixing the problem, it is vital that you check the CPU usage on your Windows 11 to actually determine whether the usage is higher than usual.
 There could be a lot of reasons that can cause your PC to slow down.
 Checking the CPU usage can help you figure out whether a high CPU usage is a reason behind it.
 To check your CPU usage in Windows 11, follow the given steps.